aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/interpolateImages/_index.md

 ## PdfSaveOptions.interpolateImages property

 A flag indicating whether image interpolation shall be performed by a conforming reader.
-When ``False`` is specified, the flag is not written to the output document and the default behaviour of reader is used instead.
+When ``false`` is specified, the flag is not written to the output document and the default behaviour of reader is used instead.